-- We agree with both Simpsons and Chapmans submissions that the correct approach as a first step to conflicting planning provisions is through an interpretative exercise to try to make a "thoroughgoing attempt to find a way to reconcile" provisions in plans that are in conflict.26 - 145 Chapmans submit the CRPS only partially gives effect to NPS-UD for a range of reasons and so Objective 6.2.1 should be read down.
-As well Chapmans submit the NPS-UD is the latest word and is the higher order document so it should prevail as it impliedly repeals the earlier. - That approach is rejected by Simpsons as it does not satisfy the RMA requirement for a lower order document, the PDP or ODP to give effect to the higher order document the CRPS. - As we read the Simpsons submissions they interpret and apply Objective 6.2.1 as a veto or a complete "no go".
+- We agree with both Simpsons and Chapmans submissions that the correct approach as a first step to conflicting planning provisions is through an interpretative exercise to try to make a "thoroughgoing attempt to find a way to reconcile" provisions in plans that are in conflict. - 146 Chapmans submit the CRPS only partially gives effect to NPS-UD for a range of reasons and so Objective 6.2.1 should be read down.
+As well Chapmans submit the NPS-UD is the latest word and is the higher order document so it should prevail as it impliedly repeals the earlier. - 147 That approach is rejected by Simpsons as it does not satisfy the RMA requirement for a lower order document, the PDP or ODP to give effect to the higher order document the CRPS. - As we read the Simpsons submissions they interpret and apply Objective 6.2.1 as a veto or a complete "no go".
 Based on the words in the objective and relying on case law such as King Salmon such a literal interpretation is available.
-However in this particular context applying on overly literal approach delivers we consider a very unusual if not absurd outcome giving the need to apply a more purposive approach to the interpretative exercise.
+However in this particular context applying on overly literal approach delivers we consider a very unusual if not absurd outcome giving the need to apply a more purposive approach to the interpretative exercise. - We are taking a different approach in trying to resolve the conflict.
+Our approach, utilising the interpretative approach detailed earlier, is to place more emphasis on understanding the purpose of Objective 6.2.1.
+Then once understood, to bear in mind the purpose of the responsive planning provisions of the NPS- UD, if an approval of a development meets or at least partially meets the purpose of the Objective.

-25 For example Obj 1,2,6,Policy 1,6,8 and subpart 2 3.8
+&lt;sup>25 For example Obj 1,2,6,Policy 1,6,8 and subpart 2 3.8

-26 Royal Forest and Bird Protection v Bay of Plenty Regional Council[2017] NZHC 3080 at[98] citing Environmental Defense Society v King Salmon [2014]NZSC 38 at [131]
+&lt;sup>26 Royal Forest and Bird Protection v Bay of Plenty Regional Council[2017] NZHC 3080 at[98] citing Environmental Defense Society v King Salmon [2014]NZSC 38 at [131]